 The school features faculty with decades of experience reporting from Europe, Latin America, Asia and the Middle East.
 Dual master’s degrees in Latin American Studies and Middle Eastern and North African Studies provide students the opportunity to develop valuable specialties.
 Unique courses offer any students the ability to develop skills and knowledge that will set them apart from their peers, such as:

-- a course called Reporting on Latin America that takes students to a different Latin American country each spring to do research, reporting, and digital-imaging work;
+- a course called Reporting on Latin America that takes students to a different Latin American country to do research, reporting, and digital-imaging work;

 - a seminar called International Reporting taught by a former Associated Press bureau chief who has reported from more than 200 countries;

-- an opportunity to write for El Independiente, a bilingual magazine that the school has been producing for almost 30 years;
+- an opportunity to write for El Independiente, a bilingual magazine that the school has been producing for more than 30 years;

-- a course in the Middle Eastern studies portion of the program called Media Coverage of International Crises, which looks at coverage of wars and other critical events in the Middle East
+- a course in the Middle Eastern studies portion of the program called Media Coverage of International Crises, which looks at coverage of wars and other critical events in the Middle East; and